proximax-storage/dart-xpx-crypto/README.md

 Official ProximaX Sirius Blockchain implementation ed26619 encryption modules for Dart.

-The ProximaX Sirius Catapult Crypto Dart works as a lightweight Dart library for interacting with the Sirius Blockchain.
+The ProximaX Sirius Crypto Dart works as a lightweight Dart library for interacting with the Sirius Blockchain.
 It provides a complete library set coverage, and supports synchronous and asynchronous requests.

 **1. Depend on it**